ASCL Specification

 !
 These directives set the range of notes considered valid in the tuning system.
 You

-! can one of either of these directives.
+! can use one of either of these directives.
 It is an error to provide more than one

 !
 NOTE_RANGE_BY_XXX directive in a file.